 Background

 Though less visibly destructive than floods, hurricanes, and other hazards, prolonged periods of extreme temperatures are the leading cause of weather-related deaths in the United States (Berko et al. 2014).
 Globally, extreme ambient temperature (either too hot or too cold) contributes to 6.5-10% of all deaths (Sera et al. 2019; Zhao et al. 2021).
-While the media focus is largely on extreme heat, in both studies, nearly 90% of global deaths attributed to temperature were cold-related, which is consistent with findings in the United States (Berko et al. 2014).
+Nearly 90% of global deaths attributed to temperature are cold-related, which is consistent with findings in the United States (Berko et al. 2014).
 The public health impact of extreme temperatures is undercounted because it aggravates several underlying conditions, but may not be noted as a contributing cause on hospital records or death certificates (Ostro et al. 2009; Lane 2018).
 At least 17 chronic conditions such as heart disease, diabetes, kidney disease, and respiratory infection show a J-shaped relationship with temperature (Burkart et al. 2021), meaning that the disease prevalence increases in both extreme high and low ambient temperatures.
 In addition to these serious health impacts, extreme temperature exposure impairs labor productivity (Lai et al. 2023), sleep quality (Obradovich et al. 2017), and cognitive performance (Laurent et al. 2018).

 Several macro trends are pushing policy makers to prioritize emergency planning and disaster mitigation with regards to extreme temperatures.
 The first is anthropogenic climate change, which is increasing frequency and intensity of extreme weather (IPCC 2021).
 Second, individuals may be exposed to hazardous temperatures during power outages, as was seen across the Northeastern United States following Hurricane Sandy in 2012 (Henry and Ramirez-Marquez 2016) and in Texas in February 2021 (King, Rhodes, and Zarnikau 2021).
 Major electrical grid failures have increased by more than 60% in recent years (Stone et al. 2021).
 Finally, aging global populations mean more individuals will be susceptible to extreme temperature stress.
 In 2019, less than a tenth of the global population was over the age of 65 and by 2050 this number will increase to 1 in 6 (United Nations 2020).
 Age is a well-documented risk factor for temperature-related illness and death (Oudin Åström, Bertil, and Joacim 2011), so an older population has greater vulnerability.